shuLhan/compute-archlinux-image-builder/README.md

 Compute Engine.
 Notable choices made and differences compared to a standard Arch Linux installation are the following:

+- systemd-networkd is used to manage networks.
+- systemd-resolved is used to manage resolv.conf (DNS).
 - systemd-boot is used with a UEFI-based boot and a GPT partition table.
 - Serial console logging is enabled from kernel command line and journald is configured to forward to it.